mschoch/iOS-Couchbase-Templates/README.md

-### iOS Couchbase User
+### iOS Couchbase  Templates

-iOS Couchbase User is the place to start for anyone interested in embedding Apache CouchDB into their iOS application.
+iOS Couchbase Templates is the place to start for anyone interested in embedding Apache CouchDB into their iOS application.

 ### Getting Started

-##### Get a copy of iOS Couchbase User
+##### Get a copy of iOS Couchbase Templates

      git clone git://github.com/couchbaselabs/iOS-Couchbase-Templates.git